2017-usfca-biol-395/CharlotteLopp-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

 Sample origin and sequencing
 ----------------------------

-Add about half a page here.
-In this section instead of first person (I/we), use Fierer et al., since you'll just be describing what they did, based on the methods in their paper.

 To obtain data for the keyboard study, about 30 individuals keys of three personal computer keyboards and each fingertip of the owner was swabbed.
 In order to compare the bacterial communities on the keyboards to other miscellaneous keyboards, space bar keys from 15 other private and public computer keyboards were also swabbed.
 For the storage study, armput skin was simultaneously swabbed with 16 moistened swabs for each of the two individuals.
 Half of these swabs were immediately frozen at -20 degrees Celsius while the other half was left at room temperature.
 To gather data for the computer mouse study, the entire exposed face of each computer mouse and the palm surface of nine individual's dominant hands were swabbed.
 It was important that the mouse had last been touched by the owner 12 hours before swabbing.
 Fierer et al. estimated the accuracy of matching the house to the owner of the mouse by measuring the degree of similarity between bacterial communities on each computer mouse to the hands of the mouse's owner and to the hands that had never touched the mouse.
 Genomic DNA was extracted from the swabs using the MO BIO PowerSoil DNA Isolation kit.
 For each sample, 16S rRNA genes were amplified using the primer set (detailed in "The influence of sex, handedness, and washing on the diversity of hand surface bacteria" by Fierer et al. (2008)) that had been optimized for the phylogenetic analysis of pyrosequencing reads.
 PCR reactions followed by thermal cycling and aplicon cleaning using UltraClean-htp96-well PCR Clean-up kit (MO BIO) were conducted.
 Amplicon DNA concentrations were measured using the Quant-it PicoGreen dsDNA reagent and kit (Invitrogen).
 Pyrosequencing was carried out on a 454 Life Sciences Genome Sequencer FLX instrument (Roche) by the Environmental Genomics Core Facility at the University of South Carolina.

 Computational
 -------------

-These are the methods you used.
-Should probably be at least a half of a page.
-At a very minimum should include citations for DADA2 (Callahan *et al.*, 2016) and phyloseq (McMurdie and Holmes, 2013).
-Note that these don't count towards the five references you need to cite in the introduction.

 Computation with this data began with creating a bashscript with code which downloaded the list of 20 files (from the NCBI Sequence Read Archive study number ERP022657) in the run table to the project's data directory.
 Code was then written to create QC reports for each of the runs using the FastQC program.
 These 20 sequences were then trimmed based on their quality scores (any sequences below the length of 150 base pairs and any base score below 25 was discarded).
 The bascript proceeded with code which converted fastq files into fasta files so that they could be used in BLAST queries.
 Finally, each sequence was blasted with the output written into a csv file; "blastn" was used to search for the top match of each sequence against the *nt* database.
 These BLAST results are what are now being used for this R-scripted analysis.
 As the blasting took tens of hours, this session was made sure to be written in a tmux session for the online server.
+The results of this BLAST session were taken and filed in a data file named "metadata\_in."
+This data was primarily manipulated in order to create comprehensive graphs of the data in order to further understand relationships and correlations that might have otherwise been obscured.
+In this specific report, the aforementioned data was taken and assembled in various ways in order to present the data in a novel way.
+Two open-source software packages were used in order to manipulate the data: DADA2 and phyloseq.
+DADA2's strengths lie in modeling and correcting Illumina-sequenced amplicon errors by inferring sample sequencing exactly and resolving differences of as little as 1 nucleotide (Callahan *et al.*, 2016).
+Phyloseq is dedicated to object-oriented representation and analysis of microbiome census data in R, supporting data importation from a variety of common formats as well as many analysis techniques (McMurdie and Holmes, 2013).

 Results
 =======